 We are committed to maintaining high ethical standards and standards of conduct, many of which are set out in the Code of Professional Conduct for BC (BC Code), as adopted by the Law Society governors (Benchers).

-FullFILL Williams Lake – a one stop specialty shop and refillery!
-Come see us for local Canadian made products for cleaning and hygiene care, as well as other options to lessen your everyday footprint.
+NEXT GENeral Mercantile and Refillery – a one stop specialty shop and refillery!
+Come see us for an amazing array of local Canadian made products for cleaning and hygiene care, as well as other options to lessen your everyday footprint.

 Holistic well being in the Heart of Williams Lake.
 Unwind with a Indian Head Massage, leg and foot massage or balance your body with a Body Talk Session.